Grarak/NXCord/README.md

 Also right now a lot of features are missing.
 Head over to [projects](https://github.com/Grarak/NXCord/projects) to see what possible features are planned for the future.

+### Microphone
+The switch itself doesn't have any external microphones, so you do need to plug in headphones/earbuds to actually utilise speaking.

 ## Dependencies
 For building you need to install dependencies first.